clojure-grimoire/grimoire/resources/1.6.0/clojure.core/*print-dup*/docstring.md

-When set to logical true, objects will be printed in a way that preservestheir type when read in later.Defaults to false.
+When set to logical true, objects will be printed in a way that preserves their type when read in later.

+  Defaults to false.